Categories: Blogs, EPP, EPS

 The demand for EPS and EPP in India will increase as urbanisation and environmental awareness continue to develop.
 These materials provide functional advantages and contribute to sustainability, which is why both EPS and EPP will play a greater role in the modern economy.
 For instance:

-- Telecommunications: With the expansion of 5G and next-generation communication technologies, the demand for reliable, cost-effective materials like EPS will grow, ensuring efficient supply and protection of sensitive infrastructure.
+• Telecommunications: With the expansion of 5G and next-generation communication technologies, the demand for reliable, cost-effective solutions like EPS will grow, ensuring efficient supply and protection of sensitive infrastructure.

-- Smart Infrastructure: EPS is used in lightweight construction materials for energy-efficient buildings, and EPP is used in modular components to safeguard against electrostatic discharge due to its antistatic properties [4].
-With IoT adoption accelerating, EPS will be pivotal in enabling scalable, sustainable infrastructure solutions as it is used for packaging these fragile devices [5].
+• Smart Infrastructure: EPS is used in lightweight construction solutions for energy-efficient buildings, and EPP is used in modular components to safeguard against electrostatic discharge due to its antistatic properties.
+With IoT adoption accelerating, EPS will be pivotal in enabling scalable, sustainable infrastructure solutions as it is used for packaging these fragile devices.